 School and Further Education College Targeting and Profiling

-HEAT’s ‘Planning Data’ provides profiles of Schools and FE Colleges in England to help users identify institutions attended by target groups of learners.
+HEAT’s Institution Profiles provides datasets and profiles of Schools and FE Colleges in England to help users identify institutions attended by target groups of learners.
 HEAT access data from the Department of Education’s National Pupil Database (NPD) and the Individualised Learner Record (ILR) to show the proportion of pupils attending each school or college who live in disadvantaged areas.

 These data is linked with other publicly available data for schools, such as demographic profiles, Key Stage 4 and 5 exam profiles and post-18 destination data to build up a rich picture of the pupils attending each school and FE College in England.